 Emilie Upczak has an MFA in Film from Vermont College of Fine Art; she is a Rotterdam Producers Lab alumni and a part of the EAVE Producers network.
-Originally from Boulder, Colorado, she lived and worked, as a filmmaker and the former creative director of the trinidad+tobago film festival in Trinidad for ten years.
+Originally from Boulder, Colorado, she lived and worked, as a filmmaker and film festival director in Trinidad for ten years.

 Her films reflect her interest in ritual practice and in sexual identity; interests that were first sparked after she spent two-years travelling throughout Southeast Asia when she was 19, where she encountered numerous religious traditions and worked as an escort in a hostess club in Tokyo.
 Her experiences have helped to shape a body of work that reflect groups or practices that are considered non-normative; her films aim to challenge and humanize those on the outskirts.
 She has made a number of short documentaries that have played at international film festivals and created a series of experimental work where she explored bodies in action, bodies of color and the female gaze.
 Following this, she departed into the narrative form and directed the short film Knockabout, distributed by Anansi Studios.
 Moving Parts is her maiden feature.